Edward M. Cassella

 After graduating cum laude from Providence College in Providence, Rhode Island, Attorney Cassella continued his education at Suffolk University Law School, Boston, MA, where he received his law degree, magna cum laude, in 2004.
 While at law school, Attorney Cassella served on the Moot Court Honor Board and was a member of the Journal of Trial and Appellate Advocacy.
 He was a recipient of the Academic Leadership Scholarship based on academic ranking in his first year and was president of the Employment and Labor Law Society.
 Prior to joining Cloutier & Cassella, Attorney Cassella served as law clerk to the Honorable Thomas A. Bishop of the Connecticut Appellate Court.

 Attorney Cassella and his family live in Old Saybrook and are actively involved in the local community.
-Attorney Cassella is on the board of directors for the Valley Shore YMCA where he serves as chairman of the Properties Committee, and Hope Partnership Inc. serving as secretary.
+Attorney Cassella is on the board of directors for the Valley Shore YMCA where he serves as chairman of the Properties Committee, Hope Partnership Inc. serving as secretary, as well as on the board of the Old Saybrook Education Foundation.
 He also serves on the Town of Old Saybrook Ethics Commission and is counsel for the Old Lyme Planning Commission.

 Attorney Cassella’s professional memberships include the Connecticut and Middlesex County Bar Associations, as well as the Connecticut Trial Lawyers Association.
 He was admitted to the Connecticut and Massachusetts Bar in 2004.